Framed cohomological Hall algebras and cohomological stable envelopes: Abstract

-By construction, $\naka(\vi,\w)$ comes with a torus $T_\w$ acting on the framing and rescaling the symplectic form.
+By construction, $\naka(\vi,\w)$ comes with a torus $T_\w$ acting on the framing and rescaling the symplectic form with weight ${\hbar^{-1}}$.
 Stable envelopes of Nakajima quiver varieties are certain axiomatically defined maps

-depending on the choice of a subtorus $A\subset T_\w$ fixing the symplectic form of $\naka(\vi,\w)$ and on the extra parameter $\mathfrak{C}$, called chamber.
+depending on the choice of a subtorus $A\subset T_\w$ fixing the symplectic form of $\naka(\vi,\w)$ and on the extra piece of data $\mathfrak{C}$, called chamber.
 Remarkably, each fixed component of $\naka(\vi,\w)^A$ is itself a product of Nakajima varieties and, for an appropriate choice of $A$, it takes the form